Time management

 Take breaks

-Like your smartphone, your brain also needs a 'charging moment' now and then.
-Pausing energises your brain so you can continue studying efficiently.
+Just like your smartphone, your brain also needs a 'charging moment' now and then.
+Taking breaks energises your brain, allowing you to study more efficiently.

 A 'good' break gives you energy so you can keep going!